golang/website/_content/ref/mod.md

 and are ignored in other modules.
 See [Minimal version selection](#minimal-version-selection) for details.

+Note that a `replace` directive alone does not add a module to the [module graph](#glos-module-graph).
+A [`require` directive](#go-mod-file-require) that refers to a replaced module version is also needed, either in the main module's `go.mod` file or a dependency's `go.mod` file.
+A `replace` directive has no effect if the module version on the left side is not required.

 ```
 ReplaceDirective = "replace" ( ReplaceSpec | "(" newline { ReplaceSpec } ")" newline ) .
 ReplaceSpec = ModulePath [ Version ] "=>" FilePath newline